PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - A4 = D4.T5 % 10 with zero loss
 - A5 = D4.T5 // 10 with zero loss

 For the model to do integer addition perfectly accurately, it must calculate D4.T5 by step 11 so an accurate A5 can be revealed.
+Understanding how the model calculates A5 will help us how understand the model's algorithm works.

-Applying this calculation frameworkto the above "What model parts are doing useful calculations" diagram, we came up wth this (partial) hypothesis which allows D4.T5 to be calculated in step 11:
+Applying this mathematical framework within the constraints of the above "What model parts are doing useful calculations" diagram, we claim this is how the model calculates D4.T5 by step 11:

 - Step 8:
   - L0.H1: D2 attention: Calculate D2.T1 = D2 + D2’